Fender (boating): Foam elastomer fenders

 These fenders are typically made of a closed-cell Polyethylene foam core, which is encapsulated in nylon or Kevlar reinforced Polyurethane skin.
 The performance of foam elastomer fenders is comparable to that of a pneumatic fender, but the fenders will not lose their function in case the skin gets punctured.
 Foam elastomer fenders cannot deflate.

 D fenders

 D-type fenders are commonly used on vessels as well as small jetties.
 D fenders are commonly extruded in solid rubber (hollow and solid sections) in water and weather resistant EPDM compound.
 Similar to that of D fenders, Double D fenders (or known as B fenders) are also extruded and provided with steel inserts if required.
 D fenders are relatively simple to install onto vessels, ensuring that the surface is cleaned and free of any reminances of past fenders.

 Corner fenders

 45 degree shaped fenders are commonly used on docks to protect incoming vessels.
 They are typically compression-molded with steel inserts if required.

 Square fenders

 Square fenders are commonly used on vessels as well as small jetties.
 They are compression-molded fenders generally used on tugs, boats, and ships.
-Do have excellent seawater resistance and resistance to ozone aging and ultraviolet rays.
+They have excellent seawater resistance and resistance to ozone aging and ultraviolet rays.